sethforprivacy/optoutpod.com/content/episodes/special-jeremy-soller-system76.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-09-30T15:50:51-05:00"
-description: Have you been thinking about switching to Linux for your daily driver, or wondering what Coreboot or open-source firmware are?
+summary: Have you been thinking about switching to Linux for your daily driver, or wondering what Coreboot or open-source firmware are?
 This episode, we're sitting down with Jeremy Soller to chat about System76, the company that makes my laptop (among others) and are behind Pop_OS!, a user-friendly Linux distribution.